Program Information

 The Michigan Traditional Arts Apprenticeship Program is administered by the Michigan Traditional Arts Program.
 It was established with the support of the National Endowment for the Arts.

-Apprenticeships may incorporate a wide range of ethnic, cultural, regional, and occupational traditions.
-Both mentor artist and apprentice should be residents of Michigan.
-Apprentices should have some experience in the tradition; they should not be beginners.
-Mentor artists should be among the finest practitioners of the tradition within their community.
+Apprentices should have some experience in the tradition; they should not be complete beginners.
+Mentor artists should be among the finest practitioners of the tradition within their community, with experience teaching others.

 How can I apply?